Superwoman Pt. II: Recording and composition

-During a two-hour studio session, Lil' Mo recorded the "Superwoman" vocals at Enterprise Studios in North Hollywood, Los Angeles.
+During a two-hour studio session, Lil' Mo recorded the "Superwoman" vocals at Enterprise Studios in Burbank, California.
 Additionally, Mo had to beatbox the infamous stuttering "da-da-da-da-da" beat to her production team since they were not understanding her vision.
 Since she was in Los Angeles, Mo had a deadline to transfer her vocals via a CD to give to DJ Clue at a New York airline.

 Within that deadline, a relative of Mo's requested her to feature "the mixtape rapper who spells his name," unquestionably known as Fabolous.
 Mo would then contact Clue to see if it was possible to feature the rapper, and within a three-day span, Clue added the rapper to the record.
 Fabolous at the time was shocked of Lil' Mo's decision to feature him since Mo had worked with other well-known rappers like Jay-Z and Ja Rule.

 While the original 'Part 1' version featured a mid-tempo sample of Graham Nash's 1970 record "Chicago," the 'Part 2' version was set in the key of F-sharp minor and featured a "crazy beat" backed up by a heavy bass.